Federal Airports Authority of Nigeria: History

-Civil Aviation in Nigeria is a spin-off of the British Colonial rule.
-But above all else, it is a product of a mere accident of history dating back to 1925 in the unlikeliest of places - the ancient, walled city of Kano.
+Civil Aviation in Nigeria is a spin-off of the British colonial rule.
+But above all else, it is a product of a mere accident of history dating back to 1925 in the unlikeliest of places – the ancient, walled city of Kano.

+The first aircraft to ever land in Nigerian territory are three Airco DH.9A of 47 Squadron (Stationed at Helwan Near Cairo), the planes landed at Maiduguri on 1 November 1925, on their way to Kano and latter Kaduna on 6 November, the air trip was Led by then Squadron Leader Arthur Coningham.

 Sometime in July of that year the Northern city was gripped by a tense stand-off between the residents and the colonial government officials.

 The British government at the time was maintaining an active Royal Air Force (RAF) base in Khartoum, Sudan.
 On sensing the trouble in Kano, London swiftly signalled the commanding officer of the Khartoum RAF Squadron, instructing him to fly to the Northern Nigerian city and report on the situation.
 Flying a Bristol fighter, the pilot made a breath- taking but safe landing on the horse race course in Kano, thus going down in history as the first recorded aviation activity in Nigeria.

 Without air routes, maps or radio communications the flight was regarded as "a particularly hazardous operation".
 So alarmed were officials that an idea was mooted that if Khartoum-Kano was ever to be made an air routes it would be necessary to have emergency landing grounds every 20 miles of the way.

 Subsequent flights were to be originated from Cairo, Egypt where the RAF also had a base.
 The landings were so spectacular that one Kano resident was moved to paint the scene (the water colour picture was later acquired by the government).
 The RAF operations were later to become an annual event, with frequency and route extended to cover Maiduguri.

 The earliest known commercial aviation activity in Nigeria is credited to one gentle man, "Bud" Carpenter, who owned the earliest type of the Light aircraft, de Havilland Moth.
 Records show that he frequently undertook high-risk flights between Kano and Lagos, using the rail tracks as his guide and piling up extra distance in the process.

 In the early 1930s, an enterprising pilot carried a few fare-paying passengers in a seaplane between Lagos and Warri.
 With the continuation of the annual RPLF flights, aviation activities in Nigeria became quite considerable, creating the need for aerodromes.

 Consequently, a representative of the Air Ministry in London visited Nigeria to inspect what could then be appropriately described as "landing grounds".
 Sites were selected at Maiduguri, Oshogbo, Lagos, Minna, Kano and Kaduna.

 Wing Commander E. H. Coleman, one of the earliest observers of the evolution of civil aviation in Nigeria described the aerodromes thus: